colah/Conv-Nets-Series/part2.md

 There's a very nice trick that helps one think about convolutions more easily.

 First, an observation.
 Suppose the probability that a ball lands a certain distance $x$ from where it started is $f(x)$.
-Then, afterwards, the probability given that it started a distance $x$ from where it landed is $f(-x)$.
+Then, afterwards, the probability that it started a distance $x$ from where it landed is $f(-x)$.

 <div class="bigcenterimgcontainer">